We know our customers have questions, so we have compiled a list of the questions we get asked most frequently.

 Dual durometer, or co-extrusion, is the fusion of two or more materials of varying physical properties into a single extruded piece.
 An example would be a rigid part with flexible fingers that could be used as a gasket or cushion.
 Typically, the two materials are from the same family of polymers to ensure compatibility for adequate adhesion; however, in some instances dissimilar materials can be extruded together, providing adhesion can be obtained.

-Why should I use vinyl (PVC)?
+Why should I use vinyl (PVC) for my custom extrusion?

 What quality control procedures are followed?